 VCE Vocational Major Personal Development Skills (PDS) takes an active approach to personal development, self-realisation and citizenship by exploring interrelationships between individuals and communities.
-PDS focuses on health, wellbeing, community engagement and social sciences, and provides a framework through which students seek to understand and optimise their potential as individuals and as members of their community.
+PDS focuses on health, wellbeing, and community engagement, providing a framework through which students seek to understand and optimise their potential as individuals and as members of their communities.